;

 National Bank of Tajikistan (NBT)

-The National Bank of Tajikistan (NBT) serves as the country’s central bank, regulating monetary policy, maintaining financial stability, and supervising commercial banks.
-It also oversees currency issuance, inflation control, and supports digital banking and financial inclusion initiatives nationwide.
+The National Bank of Tajikistan (NBT) is the country’s central bank, overseeing monetary policy Tajikistan, financial stability Tajikistan, and supervision of commercial banks Tajikistan.
+NBT manages currency issuance Tajikistan, inflation control Tajikistan, and promotes digital banking Tajikistan and nationwide financial inclusion Tajikistan.

 Orienbank